asherb93/GymBro/README.md

 # Features:
--Start a new workout or start a saved workout
+- Start a new workout or start a saved workout
--Can save an existing workout as new or Overrwrite that same workout -Personal rest timer which can be set to a default time -3 Different Timer sounds
+- Can save an existing workout as new or Overrwrite that same workout
+- Personal rest timer which can be set to a default time
+- 3 Different Timer sounds
--22 Exercises to choose from (Could add more but this for educational porpuse only) -Stats screen to see personal records and more
+- 22 Exercises to choose from (Could add more but this for educational porpuse only)
+- Stats screen to see personal records and more
 - Workouts screen to save your workouts
 - Exercises screen to see all available exercises on the app
 - Settings screen to handle user data (not much right now)